-The Diagnostic Medical Imaging – Computed Tomography Certificate Program at College of DuPage is an advanced, one-year (three semester) certificate program.
+The Diagnostic Medical Imaging – Computed Tomography Certificate Program at College of DuPage is an advanced, 2-semester certificate program.
 Students must hold active national certification and registration from the American Registry of Radiologic Technologists (ARRT) in Radiography and maintain a current license in medical radiation technology from the Illinois Emergency Management Agency (IEMA), Department of Nuclear Safety.

 College of DuPage is the first community college in the nation to own a General Electric CT Scanner, located in a state-of-the-art classroom on campus that will provide students with exceptional hands-on training.